Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for six-point massless processes

 \subsection{The massless limit with momentum twistors}

 By eq.~\eqref{eq:6p1mMand2br} we have that $p_{\hat{1}}^2\propto \br{6712}$, so the limit $p^2_{\hat{1}}\to 0$ amounts to $Z_1,Z_2,Z_6,Z_7$ belonging to the same plane, or equivalently to lines $(Z_1,Z_2)$ and $(Z_6,Z_7)$ intersecting.
-This is also in line with the momentum twistor geometry for massless and 1-mass kinematics illustrated in figure~\ref{fig:6ptonemass}, where it is also evident that if before the limit the kinematics are invariant under shifts of $Z_1$ and $Z_7=Z_{n-2}$ along the aforementioned lines, without loss of generality we can choose them to coincide in the strict limit.
+This is also in agreement with the momentum twistor geometry for massless and 1-mass kinematics illustrated in figure~\ref{fig:6pt}, where it is evident that if before the limit the kinematics are invariant under shifts of $Z_1$ and $Z_7=Z_{n-2}$ along the aforementioned lines, without loss of generality we can choose these two twistors to coincide in the strict limit.
 We may parameterise this in a continuous fashion as

 with the strict limit corresponding to $\delta\to 0$.
 We may choose $Z_{*}=c_3 Z_3+c_4 Z_4+c_5 Z_5$ for arbitrary $c_i$, and make sure that in the end the result does not depend on them, after we also trade $\delta$ for the dimensionless parameter \be \delta'=\frac{\br{*289}}{\br{1289}}\delta\;. \ee